namolite/namolite/README.md

 ## Namo's info
-Greetings! im lil adorable nekomimi, have such catears and a tail, living in a carton nya.
+Greetings!
+This is lil adorable nekomimi, have such catears and a tail, living in a carton nya.
 Junior UI / UX dev, skilled kotlin, py & JS / TS

 learning nlp nya.